edtechjeff/edtechjeff/HowTo/Intune/SentinelOneMAC/README.md

 # Installing SentinelOne on MAC with Intune and configuration

-## The following article is an explanation of how to deploy SentinelOne to a MAC using Intune and also do some configurations
+## The following article is an explanation of how to deploy SentinelOne to a MAC using Intune and creation of configuration profiles

 First step will be to install SentinelOne, for this method we will be utilizing an azure storage account to host the .PKG file.
 I will admit that you can do this without a storage account and do this within Application Deployment but by utilizing this method the deployment in some ways is more efficient.